websecurify/acme-lock-me-out/README.md

 	by Websecurify (pdp)

-The following application, written on top of MongoDB and NodeJS, demonstrates a simple but not too obvious vulnerability in the this particular technology stack that can be used to successfully bypass the login prompt.
+The following application, written on top of ~~MongoDB~~ Sqlite3 and NodeJS, demonstrates a simple but not too obvious vulnerability in the this particular technology stack that can be used to successfully bypass the login prompt.

 # System Requirements

 You will need docker installed and fully functional.

-# How To Build

-Run the following command:

-	make docker-build

 # How To Use

-Run the following command:

-	make docker-run
+    docker build -t lock-me-out:exploitable .
+	docker run -p 49090:49090 lock-me-out:exploitable

-The application will be available on localhost:49090.
+The application will be available on http://localhost:49090.